crgomo-sublime/Basic-HTML-JS-CSS/README.md

 npm install
 ````

-after that, run the followint to get your server started
+after that, run the following code to get your server started

 ```bash
 grunt server